 When possible, we’ll include alternate routes or additional stops that may be of interest.

-We drove this Baja California loop in the fall of 2021 when our kids were 4 and 7.
-It was part of our Family Year Out (what’s that?)
+We drove this Baja California loop when our kids were 4 and 7.
+It was part of our Family Year Out (what’s that?), and a great introduction to travel in Mexico.
+We later spent six weeks in mainland Mexico.

 This article may contain affiliate links, which means we may earn a small commission if a reader clicks through and makes a purchase.
 As an Amazon Associate, we earn from qualifying purchases.
 All our recommendations are independent and are in no way influenced by any advertiser or commercial initiative.